tomkoala/smarthome-rpi/docs/Headless-Rpi-setup-on-Mac.md

 ## 3. Before first boot

-Enable SSH by placing a file named `ssh` (without any extension) onto the boot partition of the SD card Set up the Wifi by copying `wpa_supplicant.conf` in the same partition then edit the network psk (*password*)
+Enable SSH by placing a file named `ssh` (without any extension) onto the boot partition of the SD card.
+Set up the Wifi by copying `wpa_supplicant.conf` in the same partition then edit the network psk (*password*)

 ## 4. First SSH login